UCD4IDS/WaveletsExt.jl/docs/src/manual/transforms.md

 plot_tfbdry(tree)
 ```

-## Stationary Wavelet Transform
+## Stationary and Autocorrelation Wavelet Transforms
-The Stationary Wavelet Transform (SWT) was developed by G.P.
+The [Stationary Wavelet Transform (SWT)](https://link.springer.com/chapter/10.1007/978-1-4612-2544-7_17) was developed by G.P.
 Nason and B.W.
 Silverman in the 1990s.
 One can use the discrete SWT as shown below, or the SWT decomposition shown after.
 ### Example
 ```@example wt
 # discrete swt